blurgyy/dt/docs/config/guide/06-error-handling.md

 :::

 :::tip
-Checking operations does not create or modify anything, only query the filesystem to check existences and permissions.
+Expanding operations in thsi step do not create or modify anything, but only query the filesystem to check for existences and permissions.
 :::

 ## Syncing

-Finally, if no error can be found, `dt-cli` carefully (and efficiently) syncs the **expanded** source items to the target directory.
-During this process, according to the values of [`allow_overwrite`](/config/key-references#allow-overwrite-1), different logging levels will be set when encountered with existing target items.
-Any other cases (e.g. a directory changes its permission to readonly) unhandled by the above 2 steps will cause `dt-cli` to panic.
+Finally, if no error could be found, `dt-cli` carefully (and efficiently) syncs the **expanded** source items to the target directory.
+During this process, according to the values of [`allow_overwrite`](/config/key-references#allow-overwrite-1), different level of logging messages will show up when encountered with existing target items.
+Any other cases (e.g. a directory changes its permission to readonly for no reason) unhandled by the above 2 steps will cause `dt-cli` to panic.

 :::tip
 If you think there's anything missing here, your contribution is welcome!